-Whether you’re mixing, mastering, tracking, or editing audio, using monitors that are appropriate for your task is one of the keys to getting good results.
+Whether you’re mixing, mastering, tracking, or editing audio, using studio monitors that are appropriate for your task is one of the keys to getting good results.
 Monitors play a central role in how we perceive the audio that we’re working on, and if that perception is less than accurate, the results will likely be, too.

 Considering the dizzying amount of models on the market, it’s not easy to choose the monitors that are right for your situation.
 Do you want passive or active models?
 What size driver is appropriate for you?
 Do you want 2-way or 3-way units?
 Do you prefer conventional tweeters or ribbon tweeters?
 Do you need built-in EQ for room tuning?
 Do you like ported or non-ported cabinets?
 How much can you spend?